1. Jainism was founded by__________.

 Explanation: Ahimsa, Satya, Asteya, Aparigraha.
 Brahmacharya was added by Mahavira.

-13. The doctrine of Anekantavada in Jainism means:
+13. The doctrine of Anekantavada in Jainism means__________.

 A) Doctrine of non-violence